 The Azimuth Team

 Christine Wilkens is a Vermonter who grew up in the Burlington area.
 She has an undergraduate degree with concentrations in education and psychology and a Master of Arts in Clinical Mental Health and Substance Abuse.
-She is: Licensed Clinical Mental Health Counselor (LCMHC), a National Board-Certified Counselor (NBCC), Yoga Alliance Registered Yoga Teacher (RYT 200), a Certified, a Certified Yoga Teacher (CYT) and graduate of Yahweh Yoga Teacher Training Academy.
+She is: Licensed Clinical Mental Health Counselor (LCMHC), a National Board-Certified Counselor (NBCC), Yoga Alliance Registered Yoga Teacher (RYT 200), a Certified Yoga Teacher (CYT) and graduate of Yahweh Yoga Teacher Training Academy.
 Christine is also a Clinical Trauma Professional (CCTP) , a level II Eye Movement Desensitization and Reprocessing (EMDR) therapist in addition to be a licensed Church Ministry Worker for the New England District of the C&M Alliance.
 Christine serves on the pastoral staff at Essex Alliance and is the founding Executive Director of Azimuth Counseling and Therapeutic Services, incorporated in 2005 as a 503c nonprofit.

 Prior to 2005, she worked in school settings as a Student Assistance Professional (SAP) Counselor for Lamoille North Supervisory District and as an educator in alternative primary education.